PARK OVERVIEW

 Whale bone, teeth, and baleen were also turned into useful products.
 Baleen was used to make skirt hoops and corsets by the fashion industry—by 1900 corset production made baleen more valuable than whale oil.
 Bone and teeth were carved or etched for decorative purposes just as elephant ivory.
 Creating whale bone art, known as scrimshaw, was a popular pastime for whalers as they endured boredom on voyages that lasted two to four years.
 Eskimos and other native people of the north had been creating such art for centuries.

 New Bedford Whaling National Historical Park consists of a variety of attractions in a thirteen-block area of downtown New Bedford, some owned by the National Park Service and others operated in partnership with the federal government.
-Inland attractions include the National Park Service Visitor Center where you can pick up park brochures and other information, plus peruse a small museum that covers the history of New Bedford and the creation of the park; the New Bedford Whaling Museum, the world’s largest American whaling and maritime museum; the Mariner’s House, a boarding hours for transient sailors; and the Seamen’s Bethel, a church filled with memorials to sailors who died at sea.
+Attractions include the National Park Service Visitor Center, which includes a small museum that covers the history of New Bedford and the creation of the park; the New Bedford Whaling Museum, the world’s largest American whaling and maritime museum; the Mariner’s House, a boarding house for transient sailors; and the Seamen’s Bethel, a church filled with memorials to sailors who died at sea.
 The Bethel was made famous after being the setting for a scene in Herman Melville’s Moby Dick.
 Melville lived the life of a whaler himself for 18 months, departing out of New Bedford in January 1841 aboard the Acushnet.

 One other attraction, though not in downtown, is the Rotch-Jones-Duff House, a mansion representative of those built with whaling money.
 The house serves as both a historical home, complete with furnishings, and a museum about the wealthy whaling merchants who once lived in the house.

-Guests are also encouraged to take a self-guided walking tour of the New Bedford historic district.
-The tour passes all of the above listed attractions, plus many historical homes and businesses.
-Brochures for this and other walking tours of New Bedford neighborhoods are available at the main Visitor Center.
+Visitors to New Bedford are also encouraged to take a self-guided walking tour of the New Bedford Historic District.
+The tour passes all of the above listed attractions plus many historical homes and businesses.

 OPERATING HOURS